ExCellGen: Fast, Controllable, Photorealistic 3D Scene Generation from a Single Real-World Exemplar: Method

-To learn a generative prior on sparse voxels, we adapt \emph{Generative Cellular Automata} (GCA)~\cite{gca, cgca}.
-At a high level, our generative model is only trained to predict occupied surface voxels and their corresponding features as described in the previous section.
+To generate sparse voxels grids, we adapt \emph{Generative Cellular Automata} (GCA)~\cite{gca, cgca}.
+At a high level, GCA only predicts occupied surface voxels and their corresponding features as described in the previous section.

-\subsection{Background: \textit{Generative Cellular Automata}}
+\subsubsection{Background: \textit{Generative Cellular Automata}}